Initiatives in Aircraft Flight Operations

 AAPA (Association of Asia Pacific Airlines)

-As a member of the AAPA, an industry group consisting of 16 Asian airlines, ANA participates in the Environment Working Group (EWG), which is a suborganization committee, and holds regular meetings and teleconferences twice a year to discuss various issues that have an impact on the environment and works to resolve these issues.
+As a member of the AAPA, an industry group consisting of 18 Asian airlines, ANA participates in the Environment Committee, which is a suborganization committee, and holds regular meetings and teleconferences twice a year to discuss various issues that have an impact on the environment and works to resolve these issues.

 Star Alliance